lgchang27/TSA-Seq-2020v2/Changed_Region/README.md

 ## Identify changed domains
 Compare two cell lines with two biological replicates each, identify all 20 kb bins above the threshold generated from last step (always cell type 2 - cell type 1).

-Take a second threshold of domain size (100kb) and return merged segments when the region above the size threshold.
+Merge adjacent bins to segment regions.
+Take a second threshold of domain size (100kb) and return the segments as changed domains when the region above the size threshold.

 ```shell
 python residual_4datasets_compare_TSA2.0.py -c1r1 cell1Rep1_TSA-Seq_hanning_20kbx21_maxmin.wig -c1r2 cell1Rep2_TSA-Seq_hanning_20kbx21_maxmin.wig -c2r1 cell2Rep1_TSA-Seq_hanning_20kbx21_maxmin.wig -c2r2 cell2Rep2_TSA-Seq_hanning_20kbx21_maxmin.wig -o cell2-cell1_maxmin -c aa -g utilities/hg38M.genome -w 20000 -s 100000 -cell1 cell1_maxmin_ReplicateMean -cell2 cell2_maxmin_ReplicateMean
 ```

-For regions with signals in cell type 2 significantly bigger than cell type 1: this code will output a wig file (cell2-cell1_maxmin.wig) and a bed file (cell2-cell1_maxmin.bed) with all residues (20kb bin), and a bed file showing the merged regions (cell2-cell1_maxmin_mergeAdjacent.bed).
+For regions with signals in cell type 2 significantly bigger than cell type 1: this code will output a wig file (cell2-cell1_maxmin.wig) and a bed file (cell2-cell1_maxmin.bed) for all 20 kb bins with residuals between the two cell lines, and a bed file for segmented domains (cell2-cell1_maxmin_mergeAdjacent.bed) with mean 20kb-bin residuals for each domain.
 And it will also output corresponding bigwig and bigbed files.

-For regions with signals in cell type 1 significantly bigger than cell type 2: this code will output a wig file (otherwaycell2-cell1_maxmin.wig) and a bed file (otherwaycell2-cell1_maxmin.bed) with all residues (20kb bin), and a bed file showing the merged regions (otherwaycell2-cell1_maxmin_mergeAdjacent.bed).
+For regions with signals in cell type 1 significantly bigger than cell type 2: this code will output a wig file (otherwaycell2-cell1_maxmin.wig) and a bed file (otherwaycell2-cell1_maxmin.bed) for all 20kb bins with residuals between the two cell lines, and a bed file for segmented domains (otherwaycell2-cell1_maxmin_mergeAdjacent.bed) with mean 20kb-bin residuals for each domain.
 And it will also output corresponding bigwig and bigbed files.

 This code will also output a replicate-mean signal bw file for each cell line.